← Index · pp. 54–55

 Megaphone intro line — "We are gathered here today" vs "I have something to say" vs other — decide in session

-Layer section — confirm exact lyric lines from each of the four songs: Counting Sleeps, North Star, I Wonder What It's Like, Dark Horse Prayer
+Layer section — confirm exact lyric lines from each of the five songs: Counting Sleeps, North Star, I Wonder What It's Like, Dark Horse Prayer, One Wish

 808 level — how modern vs how vintage in the drum blend